dova22/MLB-Analysis-Project/README.md

     1. Salaries: Contains MLB player salary data with the following columns: yearID, teamID, lgID (league ID), playerID, and salary (Time coverage: 1985 to 2014).

-    2. Players: Contains detailed information about each player (e.g., name, birth date, batting\throwing hand, and other demographics).
+    2. Players: Contains detailed information about each player (e.g., name, birth date, batting/throwing hand, and other demographics).

     3. CollegePlaying: Links players to the schools they attended, using playerID and schoolID.